Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Results

 \section{Results}

+The content of the section includes the results of rendezvous with quantum entanglement in sec.~\ref{sec:rendezvousResults}, domination with quantum entanglement in sec.~\ref{sec:dominationResults}, and a detailed analysis of selected cases in sec.~\ref{sec:detailed}.
-The following will be presented the scenarios where we applied this technique and the tables that contain the results obtained.
-In tables, the columns "Random" denote the value obtained when the parties choose in a random uniform way which node to reach from the starting position.
-The values associated with the column "NPA" are calculated for the level $1+ a b$ when they appear without $ \cdot ^*$, otherwise, they are calculated for level $2$.

-The column "Advantage" contains the gain obtained by using quantum resources compared to the optimal classical strategy.
+In the following will be presented the scenarios where we applied this technique and the tables that contain the results obtained.

+In tables the columns "Classical" denote the maximum values which can be achieved by classical strategies.
+The columns "Random" denote the value obtained when the parties choose in a random uniform way which node to reach from the starting position.
+The values associated with the column "NPA" are calculated for the level $1+ab$ when they appear without $ \cdot ^*$, otherwise, they are calculated for level $2$.
+The column "Adv." contains the gain obtained by using quantum resources compared to the optimal classical strategy.
 The quantity is expressed in percents, and is calculated according to the following expression:

+where $C$ denotes the classical value, i.e. the highest value that can be achieved when the parties can use only classical strategies. $R$ denotes the average success probability for the rendezvous task and the average number of dominated nodes for the domination task, when the agents choose in a random uniform way which node to reach from the starting position, selecting the node to reach among the nodes that can be reached while respecting the rules of the given task.
+While $Q$ denotes the value achieved when the agents employ the strategy found with the see-saw technique.

+When, for a given scenario, within at least $100$ runs of see-saw algorithm we didn't find an average success probability greater than the one obtainable employing classical strategies and which doesn't match the upper bound found with the level $2$ of the NPA hierarchy, we say that the results are inconclusive.

+Inconclusive results can happen because the level of the NPA hierarchy investigated, or the number of runs of see-saw algorithm, or the dimension of the investigated quantum states or the rank of the projectors generated with see-saw were too low.

+Applying see-saw algorithm we investigated only projectors of rank $1$ for all the cases of $3$ agents and up to rank $2$ for the cases involving $2$ agents.
+For the dimension of the generated quantum states, we have always chosen the lowest one determined by the rank of the generated projectors.

+Note that in the case of the rendezvous task, due to lemma ~\ref{lem:symDeterministic}, to find the best classical value it is sufficient to investigate only all the symmetric deterministic strategies.
+In the case of the domination task, due to lemma ~\ref{lem:Domination}, to find the best classical value it is sufficient to investigate only all the deterministic strategies.

+Both for the domination task and rendezvous task, with the additional constraint that the agents can't start from the same positions, to find the classical value it is sufficient to study only deterministic strategies.
+This is true because the average success probability for the rendezvous task and the average number of dominated points for the domination task are still linear function of probabilities which are subject to linear constraints.